Ipstenu/genericond/readme.txt

 `

 If you wanted it to be for links only, then use `a svg.social-logos-twitter:hover` since you wrap the href around the shortcode.

+= Aren't they called Genericons with an S? =

+Yes, but Genericon'd is a Zaboo-esque sort of way of saying 'These icons have been genericonified!'
+I was in a The Guild frame of mind.
+Also since this is not the official plugin, I didn't want to use that slug.

 == Screenshots ==